Babbel’s Product Design team with Principal Product Designer Natalia Volgina featured center.

 So What’s New?

-First, you’ll notice you can clearly see how much progress you’ve made.
+From there, you’ll notice you can clearly see how much progress you’ve made.
 You can see which lessons you’ve finished and what’s coming next.
 You’ll also see how many lessons you’ve completed in each course and see a progress circle which indicates how far you’ve gone.
 It’s a good way to stay motivated and remind yourself that you’re making progress!

 You can also easily shift between courses.
 If you want to switch to a different module — say you want to head over to the “Countries and Traditions” module to take a course specifically focused on the words and phrases you’ll need for your upcoming vacation — it takes just a couple taps or clicks (depending on which device you are using).
 The benefit is that you can find course content at your level based on your needs and goals.